mvolkmann/blog/src/meteor.md

 In many cases the Methods are specific to the app and this is a non-issue.

-Common uses for Methods include inserting a document in a collection, deleting a document from a collection, and updating a document in a collection.
+Common uses for Methods include inserting a document into a collection, deleting a document from a collection, and updating a document in a collection.
 There is typically no need to return anything to the client